Traveling to the UK? You need an ETA

 UK opens pre-travel requirement to non-Europeans, November 27, 2024 The UK government is introducing electronic travel authorisation (ETA) for millions of visitors who pass through the UK border every year, including 6 million from the USA, Canada, and Australia.
 From today all eligible non-European visitors can apply for an ETA and will need one to…

-Media and official sources report on various risks in Democratic Republic of the Congo, Ecuador, Egypt, Israel, Lebanon, Madagascar, Pakistan, Philippines, Russia, Sudan, Turkey and Ukraine.
+Media and official sources report on various risks in Democratic Republic of Congo, Gaza, Greece, Indonesia, Israel, Madagascar, Pakistan, Philippines, Sahel Region, South Sudan, Tunisia, Uganda, and the West Bank.

-Media and official sources report on various risks in Argentina, Democratic Republic of Congo, Ethiopia, Indonesia, Morocco, Russia, Rwanda, Ukraine and Zimbabwe.
+Media and official sources report on various risks in Afghanistan, Bolivia, Democratic Republic of the Congo, Gaza, Germany, Indonesia, Israel, Mexico, Pakistan, Philippines, South Africa and Sudan.